San Bernardino Personal Injury Attorney

 - First, a plaintiff must show that a defendant owed him or her a duty of care.
 This is often the simplest element to establish.
 For example, a property owner owes a duty of care to all invitees, and a healthcare provider owes a duty of care to all patients.

 - Secondly, a personal injury claim requires evidence that the defendant breached his or her duty of care by committing negligence.
 A property owner might commit negligence by failing to rectify a dangerous condition that could lead to foreseeable injury, or a physician may commit negligence by failing to adhere to an established standard of care.

 - Next, a plaintiff must show that a defendant’s negligence was a direct, or proximal, cause of his or her injuries.

-Other important elements also apply to personal injury cases, especially as they go through the settlement or litigation process.
-These include:
+Other important elements also apply to personal injury cases, especially as they go through the settlement or litigation process, include:

 - The statute of limitations.
 Each personal injury claim has a time limit for filing, also called the statute of limitations.
 In California, victims of personal injury generally have 2 years from the date of the injury to file a civil claim in court.

 - The evidentiary standard.
 Civil cases like personal injury and criminal cases have different evidentiary standards, also called the burden of proof.
 In a criminal case, a prosecutor must show proof of a defendant’s guilt beyond a reasonable doubt in order to merit a conviction.
 However, in civil cases, the evidentiary standard is not as strict.